-Charging stations have recently been installed at the Roskilde site to allow for the optimal use of electric vehicles.
+Additional charging stations have recently been installed at the Roskilde site to allow for the optimal use of electric vehicles.
+The company now has 4 parking lots where electrical cars can be recharged.

 9% of RIAS' leased fleet is either electric or hybrid, and we are carefully monitoring the market for electric and hybrid vehicles to select the right environmentally friendly solution once the leased vehicles will be converted to 'green' cars.